vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 - Animated sound bars are present.
 This is a visual cue that tells deaf users that sound is playing.
 - A speaker icon is displayed below the chatbot's responses.
 This is a cue that tells deaf users what text is being spoken.
 This icon changes depending on whether Auto Speak is enabled or disabled.
 - Text is large and easy to read.
-- Should a user need the chatbot to say something again, any response can be spoken out load by clicking on it.
+- Should a user need the chatbot to say something again, any response can be spoken out loud by clicking on it.

 <br>
 <br>